Andy Barr: Environment and energy

 Of climate change, Barr said in 2019, "Some say the science is settled.
 That's not true.
 There are scientists who dispute the level of warming, the extent to which humans are contributing to that."
 In 2013, Barr said, "Coal does contribute to climate change."
 Barr opposes a carbon tax.

 In 2019, Barr invited Alexandria Ocasio-Cortez to his district to hear how the Green New Deal, of which Ocasio-Cortez is a leading proponent, would affect coal miners.
 Ocasio-Cortez accepted the invitation.
 Shortly thereafter, Barr withdrew his invitation, citing her "lack of civility" toward Dan Crenshaw.
 Ocasio-Cortez responded that Barr was waffling.

+Israel

+Barr has generally been supportive of Israel, particularly following the October 7 attacks and the subsequent Gaza war.
+In the war's first months, he voted for a motion that declared the House of Representatives' solidarity with Israel and wrote an op-ed for the Lexington Herald-Leader wherein he advocated for Israel's interests over those of Hamas and Palestinian civilians.
+In 2024, he exhorted Secretary of State Anthony Blinken to not accept the International Criminal Court's finding that Israeli security forces had credibly broken international laws and praised Israeli prime minister Benjamin Netanyahu's address to a joint session of Congress, professing the intertwining of American and Israeli interests and the necessity of the countries working together to "defeat Hamas and other Iranian proxies."

 Electoral history

 Personal life

 In 2008, Barr married Eleanor Carol Leavell of Georgetown, Kentucky, who previously served as the executive director of the Henry Clay Center for Statesmanship.
-They have two daughters.
+They had two daughters.
 Barr's wife died unexpectedly on June 16, 2020, at age 39, of natural causes from ventricular arrhythmia caused by a heart condition known as mitral valve prolapse, at the family's home in Lexington.

+In April 2023, Barr married Davis Huffman.
+They now have a son of their own.